-For either application, familiarity with the content of the test reports and the know-how to use the information effectively are essential.
-Therefore, this fact sheet was developed with the following two specific objectives:
+For either application, familiarity with the content of the test reports as well as how to use the information are critical.
+Therefore, this fact sheet was developed with the following specific objectives:

-The purpose of the tests is to collect data that can be used to assess the performance of tractors of different makes and models.
+The purpose of the tractor tests is to collect data that can be used to assess the performance of different makes and models of tractors.
 For this reason, all tests are conducted under the same or similar test conditions and procedures.
-Tractor tests are generally conducted to assess the power-takeoff (PTO) performance, drawbar performance, hydraulic-lift capacity, and hydraulic-system pressure and flow.
-In addition, sound-level measurements are taken at operator and bystander locations.
+Tractor tests are generally conducted to assess the power-takeoff (PTO) performance, draw-bar performance, hydraulic lift capacity, and hydraulic system pressure and flow.
+In addition, sound level measurements are taken at operator and bystander locations.

-PTO-performance tests are conducted with a dynamometer attached to the tractor PTO.
+PTO performance tests are conducted with a dynamometer attached to the tractor PTO.
 The purpose of the dynamometer is to apply varying loads through the PTO and to measure the power generated by the tractor.
-These tests (figure 1) are conducted at an ambient temperature of 75 degrees and a barometer reading above 28.5 inches of mercury.
+These tests (fig. 1) are conducted at an ambient temperature of 75 degrees Fahrenheit and a barometer reading above 28.5 inches of mercury.
 During tests, when the tractor performance has stabilized, the data is recorded at predetermined intervals.

-Drawbar-performance tests (figures 2 and 3) are conducted in all gears between a lower gear below the one which provided maximum drawbar force (without exceeding a wheel slip of 15 percent) and a maximum speed of 10 miles per hour.
-In each gear, at full throttle, the load is increased until maximum drawbar power is achieved.
-Engine-speed, wheel-slip, and fuel-consumption data are recorded when test conditions are stabilized.
+Drawbar performance tests (figs. 2 and 3) are conducted in all gears between a lower gear below the one that provided maximum drawbar force (without exceeding a wheel slip of 15 percent) and a maximum speed of 10 miles per hour.
+Using each gear at full throttle, the load is increased until maximum draw-bar power is achieved.
+Engine speed, wheel slip, and fuel-consumption data are recorded when test conditions are stabilized.